Main agreement Finance Norway - NITO

 1. The purpose of the fund is to implement or support measures to promote training of NITO's employee representatives.

-b.
-Preparation, facilitation and development of
+b) Preparation, facilitation and development of training measures.

 II Financing

-1. The expenses for the training are distributed with 50% among the companies that are affiliated with Finance Norway, however, the subsidy from the companies is limited upwards to NOK 277 per year for each member of NITO.
+1. The expenses for the training are distributed with 50% among the companies that are affiliated with Finance Norway, however, so that the subsidy from the companies is limited upwards to NOK 277 per year for each member of NITO.
+The size of the subsidy is adjusted annually with the Consumer Price Index (CPI).

 2. It is a prerequisite for the companies' subsidy scheme that the remaining part of the expenses (50%) is provided by NITO.